csvenke/react-semantic-render/README.md

 ## Development

 ##### Install dependencies

 ```
 $ npm install
 ```

 ##### Run linters

 ```
 $ npm run lint
-$ npm run lint:fix
 ```

 ##### Run tests

 ```
 $ npm run test
 $ npm run test:watch
 ```

 ##### Build docs

 ```
 $ npm run docs
 $ npm run docs:server
 ```

 ##### Build project

 ```
 $ npm run build
 ```

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-* Add unit tests for any new or changed functionality.
+- Add unit tests for any new or changed functionality.
-* All library components exposed to the user must be documented with jsdoc `/** */`.
+- All library components exposed to the user must be documented with jsdoc `/** */`.
-* All library components must have `prop-types` that matches the component props interface.
+- All library components must have `prop-types` that matches the component props interface.

 #### Commit style guide

 We use [conventional commits style](https://conventionalcommits.org/).
 Read up on it before doing your first commit.
-Don't worry about making a mistake, `commitlint` will stop you if you do, and you can try again.
+Don't worry about making mistakes, `commitlint` will stop you and you can try again.

 ## Contributors